jonathandennis/blog-app/README.md

 # blog-app
 Final project submission for the University of Helsinki Full Stack Open MOOC 2020

-We worked on this project throughout most of the course implementing functionality as we went.
-The course material would teach us basic concepts through a lesson project, we would then need to be able to take those concepts learned and apply them to this separate project.
-This app employs the MERN stack, that is: MongoDB, Express.js, React.js, and Node.js languages.
+I worked on this project throughout most of the course implementing functionality as we went.
+The course material would teach us basic concepts through a lesson project, we would then need to be able to take those concepts covered and apply them to this separate project.
+This app employs the MERN stack: MongoDB, Express.js, React.js, and Node.js languages.

 <blog-list app>